freedmand/collabowrite/README.md

 * Testing for the login system
 * Too much vector artwork

+# Installation instructions

+## Dependencies
+* Meteor (1.2)

+After cloning the repo, simply type `meteor` in the project directory to run.

+## Environment variables

+I am connecting to some external services such as a Mongo DB provider, Mandrill for sending emails and Google Analytics for tracking pageviews.
+These services only run in production and their log-ins are not included in the repo for obvious reasons.
+You can set the following environment variables:

+* **MANDRILL_EMAIL:** the email address for your Mandrill account.
+Also the email from which the emails will be sent.
+* **MANDRILL_KEY:** the API key for Mandrill.

+In the absence of the **MANDRILL_EMAIL** environment variable, all email sending will simply be logged to the console.

+## Packages

+The full list of packages can be seen at any time in `.meteor/packages` (for packages installed through Atmosphere) and `packages.json` (for Node packages).
+These will be installed automagically be Meteor.

+# Testing

+I am using [Velocity](https://velocity.readme.io/) with [Jasmine](http://jasmine.github.io/) for testing.
+I have only created server tests so far for the log-in functionality.
+These tests can be found in `tests/server/integration`.
+At the time I wrote the tests, there was a known bug with Meteor 1.2 in which Velocity could not run server unit tests, thus all server-side tests are currently being run as integration tests.

+# Helping

+I welcome any and all contributions.
+If you want to start contributing and need help, please email [dylan@collabowrite.io](mailto:dylan@collabowrite.io).

 ## What needs to be implemented
 * The voting system
 * The final touches to account creation